tillioss/Godot-Strategies-V1/README.md

  These coping strategies are developed using GDScript in Godot Game Engine

 ## Instructions to install Godot ##
- 1. Download the Godot game engine from the official website
+ 1. Download the Godot game engine from the official website here: [Godot](https://godotengine.org/ "Godot official Website")
  2. Unzip the downloaded file and run the Godot Application

 ## How to open this project ##